Kristoball/Fileserver/README.md

 - [ ] Register
 - [ ] Role based access
 - [x] ~~Possibillity to create a folder~~
-- [ ] Possibillity to set a password for fileupload by unauthenticated users or authenticated users that is now the admin profile of the folder
+- [ ] Possibillity to set a password for fileupload by unauthenticated users
 - [x] ~~Upload files~~
 - [ ] Delete files
 - [x] ~~Download files~~